Twin Cogenesis: Introduction

 An alternative approach to resolve this tension is the asymmetric reheating mechanism~\cite{Chacko:2016hvu,Craig:2016lyx} in which the hard $\mathbb{Z}_2$ breaking is absent.
 In general, late asymmetric reheating can be realized without requiring further breaking of the discrete $\mathbb{Z}_2$ symmetry.
 The late-time asymmetric reheating would dilute the twin energy density by preferentially heating up the SM sector rather than the twin sector, and thus evade the cosmological difficulty.
 However, this dilution of twin energy density would cause the problem of the population of dark matter, and washout any existing matter-antimatter asymmetry prior to the low temperature reheating process.
 This presents a major challenge for such kind of $\mathbb{Z}_2$ symmetric solutions. \cite{Koren:2019iuv} investigates a possible solution to this problem.

-In this work, we present a proposal without hard $\mathbb{Z}_2$ breaking to resolve the cosmological tension, also at the same time, addressing the nature of dark matter and generating the matter-antimatter asymmetry.
-Inspired by the spontaneous $\mathbb{Z}_2$ symmetry breaking mechanism proposed in~\cite{Yu:2016bku, Yu:2016swa, Beauchesne:2015lva}, we propose a twin cogenesis mechanism in the neutrino-philic twin two Higgs doublet model.
+Inspired by the spontaneous $\mathbb{Z}_2$ symmetry breaking mechanism proposed in~\cite{Yu:2016bku, Yu:2016swa, Beauchesne:2015lva}, we propose a twin cogenesis mechanism in the neutrino-philic twin two Higgs doublet model, in which the cosmological tension can be resolved.
+At the same time, we also address the nature of dark matter and generation of matter-antimatter asymmetry.
 We introduce three heavy right-handed Majorana neutrinos to both the SM sector and the twin sector respectively, which explain the tiny neutrino masses via the seesaw mechanism.
 Mass mixings at high scales cause all of the six heavy Majorana neutrinos to couple to both sectors.
-The CP-violating decay of the Majorana fields generates the lepton asymmetry in the SM sector and the twin lepton asymmetry in the twin sector, which is referred to as the scenario of ``twin cogenesis''.
+The CP-violating decay of the Majorana fields generates the lepton asymmetry in the SM sector and the twin lepton asymmetry in the twin sector, which is referred to as the ``twin cogenesis'' mechanism.
 Cogenesis~\cite{An:2009vq,Davoudiasl:2010am,Gu:2010ft,Falkowski:2011xh,Blinov:2012hq,Feng:2013zda,Biswas:2018sib,Earl:2019wjw} provides an intriguing scenario that the asymmetric visible matter and dark matter are produced from the same source, which automatically assigns similar number densities to baryons and asymmetric dark particles.
 If the mass of the dark particle is around the mass of baryons, with the comparable size of the baryon and asymmetric dark matter number densities, the cosmic coincidence Eq.~(\ref{RDMB}) is naturally explained.